MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/C-AL-Compound-Statements.md

  The individual statements are separated by a semicolon.
 In C/AL, a semicolon is used to separate statements and not, as in other programming languages, as a terminator symbol for a statement.
 Nevertheless, an extra semicolon before an END does not cause an error because it is interpreted by the compiler as an empty statement.

 ## Blocks
- The BEGIN\-END structure is also called a *block*.
+ The BEGIN-END structure is also called a *block*.
 Blocks can be very useful to refer to the other control structures in C/AL.

  When BEGIN follows THEN, ELSE, or DO, it should be on the same line and preceded by one space character.